-Section 2.
-Number and Qualifications.
+Sec.
+2. Number and Qualifications

 The Board of Directors will consist of at least thirteen (13) Directors.
 (Amended) The Board of Directors may change the size of the Board of Directors, subject to approval at the next Annual Convention.
-Directors must be Full Members of VFP at the time of nomination and through their term of office.
+Directors must be Full Members of VFP at the time of nomination and through their term of office with the exception of one (1) Director who shall be an Associate Member and shall have full voting power.
+The Associate Member Director position shall be voted on by all members in good standing.

-Section 3.
-Term of Office.
+Sec.
+3. Term of Office